Images for illustrative purposes only

 The most common side effects of using Kelhale include:

 - a sore mouth or thrush (white spots in your mouth and throat)

 - feeling dizzy or faint

 If you do experience one or more of these side effects and they persist or worsen, then inform your doctor right away.
 You should also contact your doctor if you notice any serious side effects such as worsening of breathing ability, fainting or skin reactions.

 How do I buy Kelhale online?

 You can safely buy Kelhale online at UK Meds.
-You will first need to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Kelhale is the right medication for your medical condition.